 - Its contents do not go against public policy

 Still, waivers meeting these criteria do not provide comprehensive absolution for parks and operators.
-The specific details of an amusement park accident will determine whether or not an injured party has legal grounds to file a personal injury lawsuit.
+The specific details of an amusement park accident will determine when you should file a personal injury lawsuit.

 Causes of Amusement Park Accidents